authzforce/fiware/doc/UserAndProgrammersGuide.rst

 Request Filter Extensions
 #########################

-With AuthZForce *Request Filter* extensions, you can customize the way XACML ``<Request>`` elements are processed before they are evaluated by the PDP against policies.
+With AuthzForce *Request Filter* extensions, you can customize the way XACML ``<Request>`` elements are processed before they are evaluated by the PDP against policies.
 Before you can use such extensions in Authzforce API, you must implement one or get it from a third party as such; and then you deploy it on Authzforce server and enable it on a specific domain.
-Beware that AuthZForce already provides a Request Filter implementing the functionality identified by *urn:oasis:names:tc:xacml:3.0:profile:multiple:repeated-attribute-categories* in `XACML v3.0 Multiple Decision Profile Version 1.0 (§3.3)`_.
+Beware that AuthzForce already provides a Request Filter implementing the functionality identified by *urn:oasis:names:tc:xacml:3.0:profile:multiple:repeated-attribute-categories* in `XACML v3.0 Multiple Decision Profile Version 1.0 (§3.3)`_.
 More information in section `Policy Decision (PDP) Properties`_.
 If you wish to make your own Request Filter extension, read on the next section.
-If you wish to test the example provided by AuthZForce or if you have another one ready for use, you may jump to the section `Integrating a Request Filter extension into AuthZForce Server`_.
+If you wish to test the example provided by AuthzForce or if you have another one ready for use, you may jump to the section `Integrating a Request Filter extension into AuthzForce Server`_.

 Making a Request Filter extension
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The steps to make your own Request Filter extension for AuthZForce go as follows:
+The steps to make your own Request Filter extension for AuthzForce go as follows:

 #.
 Create a Maven project with ``jar`` packaging type and following Maven dependency: